 The course represents a social, political, and economic survey of America beginning before the arrival of Columbus and continuing to 1877 through an analysis of the transformation from Native American to Anglo-American society, from sectionalism to national unity, from westward expansion to urban development and an examination of the forces shaping American thinking and society.
 Other topics will feature race, ethnicity, women, and family issues.
 Class: 3 hours per week.
-(Fa,Sp,Su) 3 credits tion, industrialization, urbanization, technology, and imperialism and an analysis of their effects in shaping American thinking and society.
-The discussion will also feature women's suffrage, civil rights, and ethnic and minority issues.
-Class: 3 hours per week.
+Prerequisite: Eligibility for ENG 093 or concurrently taking ENG 066.
 (Fa,Sp,Su) 3 credits